 - Always get a copy of vaccines, etc. made for our records for new patients.
 Ask somebody else to do this for you so you can continue with history and exam. - When calling another vet for info., not only get the dates of the last vaccines, but any previous ones so we know when to booster correctly.
 Ask for verbal confirmation and then have them fax or email the info. to us, otherwise it can take a long time to receive the information and the appointment time may already be finished by the time it arrives.
 Fax number: 785-532-4900, email: phnc@vet.k-state.edu - Make sure to ask if the Lepto vaccine a dog received was 2 or 4 serovar, and if they received the 2 vaccine series at the start. - Ask when last HW test was and the result; what type, strength, when and how much HWP was sent. - Prescription authorizations should be faxed to: 785.532.4045 - Pet Health does have an email from which we can email clients.
 You will have to have a clinician or nurse login to it in order to use it.
-The email is: phnc@vet.k-state.edu - We have annual vaccine templates for dogs and cats, puppy/kitten visits, and senior care package.
-The senior template is for a specific program only, so you won't likely be using it.
-You should tailor and make changes to a template so it is appropriate for each individual patient.
-If you enter the new weight into Vetstar first, then the weight on the discharge instructions will be the correct, current weight.
-If the weight is put in after bringing up the discharge instructions first, the weight listed in the discharge instructions will be the last recorded weight that had been entered into Vetstar in the past.
-It will not automatically update to the most current weight in the discharge instructions. - Please record the weight in POUNDS in the discharge instructions as these are going home for the owner, not a referring vet. - On most days there are 5 appointments per clinician.
+The email is: phnc@vet.k-state.edu - We have templates for annual exams for dogs and cats, puppy/kitten visits, Limited Rechecks, Pet Health Urgent Care and Boarding.
+Please answer all the history questions on these forms and do not delete any of the history questions.
+You should tailor and make changes to the rest of the template so it is appropriate for each individual patient. - We have many Snips you can add to the templates.
+To find the Pet Health snips, start with ph, add a space, and then type in the name. - Please record the weight in POUNDS in the discharge instructions as these are going home for the owner, not a referring vet. - On most days there are 5 appointments per clinician.
 On busy days we tend to overbook.
-Our schedule is very fluid, so check frequently for cancellations and add-ons. - The Healthy Weight Clinic usually sees up to 3 cases per day on average - All appointments, including drop offs, must have a complete history. - Drop off appointments generally do not go home until late afternoon, so no guarantees are to be made about earlier pick-up times without consulting with the clinician assigned to the case first. - If you cannot finish your discharge instructions by the end of the day due to unforeseen events, or poor planning, you must find a peer to finish them for you as this is not the clinician's responsibility.
-Failure to do so will reflect poorly on your performance. - When calling a client with lab results, it is best to tell them you have information for them and need to have them call you back.
+Our schedule is very fluid, so check frequently for cancellations and add-ons. - The Healthy Weight Clinic usually sees up to 3 cases per day on average - All appointments, including drop offs, must have a complete history. - Drop off appointments generally do not go home until late afternoon, so no guarantees are to be made about earlier pick-up times without consulting with the clinician assigned to the case first. - If you cannot finish your discharge instructions by the end of the day due to unforeseen events, or poor planning, you must find a peer to finish them for you or finish them later that night as this is not the clinician's responsibility.
+Failure to do so will reflect poorly on your performance.

+- When calling a client with lab results, it is best to tell them you have information for them and need to have them call you back.
 That way we can be sure they get the message and have an opportunity to ask any questions for clarification. - When leaving a message asking a client to call you back, please have them call 785-532-5690, which is the front desk main number.
 Do not give them one of the Pet Health numbers to call back as those phones are not answered 24-7.